marci-pires/WikiHadatac/HADatAc-User-Guide.md

 # 5. Data Governance

 ## 5.1.
+Access Network

+Every HADatAc has one access network composed of
+* access levels and
+* users

+HADatAc’s access networks are initially composed of one default access level called _public_.
+Every user belongs to one access level, and is an access level on its own.
+For instance, if the access network is brand new, it only has the access level _public_.
+Therefore, if a new user _User A_ is added, it is added under _public_.
+This means that any data added by _User A_ to HADatAc will initially belong to _User A_ who will be the only user capable of accessing that data.
+If _User A_ needs to share the data, _User A_ can relax the restriction on the data by moving the access to the data to _public_.

+On the same way that users are added to an access network, new access level can also be added.
+Public is the less restricted level of access in the access network and the further an access level with respect to _public_ the more restricted it the access level.

-User Categories and Console Permission Functionalities
+## 5.2.
+User Status, Categories and Access Permissions

-Users are either _unregistered_, _pre-registered_, or _registered_.
+Users have the status of either _unregistered_, _pre-registered_, or _registered_.
 A registered user is one who went through the process of signing up for HADatAc and confirming the authenticity of her/his email address.
+A registered user was capable of going through the registration process because he/she was pre-registered by an administrator.
+A user is unregistered if s/he is not registered or pre-registered.

-A registered user is capable of logging into the system and owning data.
+Users also have categories that are described below.
+For instance, a registered user is capable of logging into the system and owning data.
 An admin user has the permission of granting admin permission to any registered user.
-A user can only sign up to become registered if the user was previously pre-registered into the system by an admin user.

 **Administration (admin) user**: One default administration user is automatically created during a HADataC installation.
 This is the admin user who can pre-register new users and grant admin status to other registered users.
 A user is said to be a pre-registered if the user is included into the HADataC metadata repository and has not yet signed up.